22 Ways to Combat Garden Pests Naturally (2026 Guide)

 Eastern bluebirds will study the ground and snatch up insects.

-Birds consume lots of insects and are natural and attractive garden residents.
-Lure bug-eating birds to your garden area by placing a birdbath regularly filled with fresh water.
-This will also deter them from picking a tomato for the juice.
-Erect a bird feeder close by as well.
-Keep it filled with seeds in late autumn through early spring.
-This way, the garden will be their existing haven, and when summer rolls around, and they will feed on the insects at hand.
+Birds eat a remarkable volume of insects and are natural, attractive garden residents.
+Lure bug-eating birds to the garden by setting a birdbath nearby, kept regularly filled with fresh water.
+The bath also gives birds the moisture they would otherwise pull from a tomato.
+Put up a bird feeder close by, keep it filled with seed from late autumn through early spring, and the garden becomes their established haven.
+When summer rolls around, they will be on hand to feed on the insects at hand.
 Guinea fowl set loose in the garden or lawn will eat ticks, hornworms, and Japanese beetles.
-Most won’t scratch or ruin plants or eat the vegetables as chickens may.
+Most guineas will not scratch up plants or eat the vegetables the way chickens may.

 2. Banish Japanese Beetles With Garden Lime